kontena/kontena/docs/core-concepts/networking.md

   The public network address is resolved at startup using the `http://whatismyip.akamai.com` service, or it can be configured using `KONTENA_PUBLIC_IP`.

-  The public addess can be used to connect to network services exposed on the host Node, including the Weave service used for the overlay network.
+  The Node's public addess can be used to connect to network services exposed on that host Node, including the Weave service used for the overlay network.
-  Kontena Services can publish ports, which uses

-   Containers with published ports.
+  The public address can also be used to connect to the published ports of any Kontena Service Container(including the Kontena Load Balancer) that has be scheduled to run on that Node.
   For a node behind NAT, such as a Vagrant node, the public address may not necessarily work for incoming connections.

 * The internal network address of the machine (`private_ip`)